CodePushGo/website/src/content/blog/en/monitor-ota-updates-in-capacitor-apps.md

 | Version Control | Manage how updates are distributed | Keeps rollouts controlled and predictable |
 | Performance Metrics | Track download speeds and success rates | Preserves a smooth user experience |

-### Capgo Features Overview
+### CodePushGo Features Overview

-Since its launch in 2022, Capgo has become a go-to tool for OTA update monitoring, offering solutions that help teams move away from outdated update methods.
+Since its launch in 2022, CodePushGo has become a go-to tool for OTA update monitoring, offering solutions that help teams move away from outdated update methods.

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" – Rodrigo Mantica [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" – Rodrigo Mantica [\[1\]](https://capgo.app/)

-Capgo's tools are built to handle OTA updates with precision.
+CodePushGo's tools are built to handle OTA updates with precision.
 Here's what sets it apart:

 -   **Real-time Analytics**: Tracks update success rates to quickly address issues
 -   **End-to-end Encryption**: Protects updates with strong security protocols